smart-on-fhir/smart-health-links/docs/spec.md

 Servers need to enforce a total lifetime count of incorrect Passcodes even in the face of attacks that attempt multiple Passcodes in separate, parallel HTTP requests (i.e., with little or no delay between requests).
 For example, servers might employ measures to limit the number of in-flight requests for a single SHLink at any given time, ensuring that requests are processed serially through the use of synchronization or shared state.
 :::

 If the SHlink request is valid, the Resource Server SHALL return a  SHLink Manifest File with `content-type: application/json`.
-The SHLink Manifest File is a JSON file with a `files` array where each entry includes:
+The SHLink Manifest File is a JSON object with a `files` array where each entry includes:

 * `contentType`: One of  the following values:
     * `"application/smart-health-card"` or